kayejlli/RKAdaptiveMethods/README.md

 # Source and reference
-The Pleiades problem is from:https://archimede.dm.uniba.it/~testset/problems/plei.php although this link seems to be down now.
+The Pleiades problem is from:[https://archimede.dm.uniba.it/~testset/problems/plei.php](https://archimede.uniba.it/~testset/report/plei.pdf) in which they provided the solution at t=3 up to 15 digits.
 *_raw.py are downloaded from PeterStone's website (85 digits) *.txt are downloaded from https://sce.uhcl.edu/rungekutta/ (60 digits)